 The penalties for first time offense carries in addition to fines imprisonment of not more than 1 year, or both.

 The control and possession of the firearm can either be actual or constructive.
 The constructive possession is defined as knowledge of the presence of the firearm and intention to exercise control over the firearm.

-Current DC weapon-laws allow for legal possession and carrying of certain registered weapons – please review closely the link below detailing registration requirements as well as possession and
+Current DC weapons’ law allow for legal possession and carrying of certain registered weapons.
+For the specific eligibility and requirement see below:

 With a valid registration for a firearm, one may carry the firearm: